Register For Career and College Promise-CMS Students

 CPCC provides an official student email account to every student.
 This CPCC Google email is our official means of communicating with students and is used by Financial Aid, the Cashiering Office, instructors, advisors, and for campus alerts.
 Check your CPCC student email every day.

 Students must demonstrate college readiness on an assessment or placement tests in order to register as a dually enrolled high school student in the Career and College Promise Program.
-CPCC recommends each student take the Accuplacer Placement test.
+CPCC recommends each student take CPCC's Placement test.
 Students can take the test by appointment only on any of our six campuses at no charge.
-Click here to make an appointment for taking the Accuplacer.
-When you arrive at the testing center for your appointment, make sure to tell the test proctor that you are a Career and College Promise student so that they will administer the correct test to you.
 Students are encouraged to review the practice test on the website to prepare for the test.

 CPCC can use the official test scores from the following other approved diagnostic assessment tests: PLAN, PSAT, ASSET, COMPASS, and SAT/ACT scores.
 The benchmarks for each test, including the Accuplacer can be found here.